 It should be stressed that in the above definitions we are interested in representing a subjective, speaker-oriented, notion of possibility/probability instead of the corresponding formally oriented notions defined in modal logic (Hughes and Cresswell, 1996).
 Note also that when a FD does not include any type of modifier, it is impossible to decide which of the four classes above it belongs to.
 Because of this, we represent the Certainty feature only when an explicit linguistic clue allows us to infer a value for it.
 In all other cases the value of the feature is undefined.
-We reserve for the future the design of further experiments aiming at systematically collecting the value of the certainty feature for all relations, see Nikolova et al (2011).
+We experiments aiming at systematically collecting the value of the certainty feature for all relations, see Nikolova et al (2011).